Creating an AI Application¶

 INvDsElement represent GStreamer plugins.

-DeepStream test1 application detects people on single batch video source and renders the output on display with bounding boxes.
-It requires
+DeepStream test1 application detects people in the single batch video source and renders the output on display with bounding boxes.
+It requires the following:

 Source plugin component for input